mariellefoster/plots_and_projects/README.md

 - Easy Operating System
 - Pares everything down- simple applications easy to use, highly compatible
 - Designed for people with low tech skills, in accordance with usability best practices

+## Public License Monster
+- Licenses everything it can find on the internet with the GNU public licence